-They can be used to help secure food while cooking, such as placing them in the corners of a lasagna dish.
+They can be used to help secure food while baking, such as placing them in the corners of a lasagna dish.

-However, they should not be used to pierce food that will be cooked on a grill or over an open flame, as this could cause the toothpick to catch fire.
+However, they should not be used to pierce food cooked on a grill or over an open flame, as this could cause the toothpick to catch fire.

-If you’re using toothpicks in the oven, be sure to keep an eye on them and remove them before serving.
+If you’re using wooden or plastic toothpicks in your kitchen oven or an air fryer, keep an eye on them and remove them before serving.

 In this article we will cover:

-As I have mentioned before, there are several reasons why you might need to put toothpicks in the oven.
-The most common one is to help secure food while cooking.
+As I have mentioned, there are several reasons why you might need to put toothpicks in the oven.
+The most common one is to help secure the food while cooking.

 For example, you can use toothpicks to keep lasagna from sliding around in the pan.
 This way, you can be sure that each piece will have nice, clean edges.

-Another common use for toothpicks in the oven is to help keep food from sticking to the pan.
-This can be especially helpful when you’re cooking something like biscuits or rolls.
+Another everyday use for toothpicks in the oven is to help keep food from sticking to the pan.
+This can be especially helpful when cooking something like biscuits or rolls.

-Simply stick a few toothpicks into the dough before baking, and they will release easily once they’re cooked.
+Simply stick a few toothpicks into the dough before baking, which will release quickly once cooked.